marshalzh/opbnb-docs/docs/faq/build-on-opbnb-faqs.md

 The choice of L2 or L1 depends on the specific needs of the project.
 L2 offers better performance and lower cost, so it is advisable to use L2 as the starting point if these factors are important for the project.

 ### Is there a possibility of a shared sequencer/liquidity with other chains built on OPStack in the future?

-Unfortunatelly, no, in short term, this is BNB Chain team`s goal yet.
+Unfortunately, no, in short term, this is BNB Chain team`s goal yet.

 ### What programming language is used for the opBNB chain and contracts?